 Websites have listed products containing these synthetic stimulants as "plant food" or "bath salts," however, the powdered form is also compressed in gelatin capsules.
-The synthetic stimulants are sold at smoke shops, head shops, convenience stores, adult book stores, gas stations, and on websites and often labeled "not for human consumption."
+The synthetic stimulants are sold at smoke shops, head shops, convenience stores, adult book stores, gas stations, and on Internet sites and often labeled "not for human consumption."

-How are they used?
+How are they abused?

-"Bath salts" are usually ingested by sniffing/snorting.
+"Bath salts" are usually ingested by sniffing/ snorting.
 They can also be taken orally, smoked, or put into a solution and injected into veins.

-What are their effects on the mind?
+What is their effect on the mind?

-These synthetic substances are used for their desired effects, such as euphoria and alertness.
-Other effects that have been reported from the use of these drugs include psychological effects such as confusion, acute psychosis, agitation, combativeness, aggressive, violent, and self-destructive behavior; as well as paranoia, hallucinations, and delusions.
+These synthetic substances are abused for their desired effects, such as euphoria and alertness.
+Other effects that have been reported from the use of these drugs include psychological effects such as confusion, acute psychosis, agitation, combativeness, aggressive, violent, and selfdestructive behavior.